International Stout Day

 There are a few different types of stout beers:

-- dry or Irish stout—the standard stout; mainly was made in Ireland at beginning of 20th century; the best selling of all stouts is a dry stout—Guinness Draught
+- Dry or Irish stout—the standard stout; mainly was made in Ireland at beginning of the 20th century; the best selling of all stouts is a dry stout—Guinness Draught.

-- oyster stout—either made with a handful of oysters in barrel, or marketed as a stout that would go well with oysters; Hammertown Brewery in London was the first brewery to use oysters in the brewing process, in 1938
+- Oyster stout—either made with a handful of oysters in a barrel or marketed as a stout that would go well with oysters; Hammertown Brewery in London was the first brewery to use oysters in the brewing process, in 1938.

-- oatmeal stout—has a proportion of oats, no more than 30%, added during brewing process; sweet and smooth; some only have a very small amount of oats and the name is used more for marketing; they usually don't taste like oats, but their smoothness comes from proteins, lipids, and gums of the oats
+- Oatmeal stout—has a proportion of oats, no more than 30%, added during brewing process; sweet and smooth; some only have a tiny amount of oats, and the name is used more for marketing; they usually don't taste like oats, but their smoothness comes from proteins, lipids, and gums of the oats.

-- Baltic porter—imperial stout that originated in Baltic region; high alcohol content; popular in Polish breweries
+- Baltic porter—imperial stout that originated in the Baltic region; high alcohol content; popular in Polish breweries.